kevoreilly/CAPEv2/docs/book/src/usage/web.rst

     $ python3 manage.py runserver_plus --traceback --keep-meta-shutdown

-If you want to configure the web interface as listening for any IP on a specified port, you can start it with the following command (replace PORT with the desired port number)::
+If you want to configure the web interface as listening for any IP on a specified port (by default the web interace is deployed at localhost:8000), you can start it with the following command (replace PORT with the desired port number)::

     $ python3 manage.py runserver_plus 0.0.0.0:PORT --traceback --keep-meta-shutdown